 Choosing the right material ensures the fixture performs in its intended environment.
 Key factors include thermal stability, resistenza all'usura, and compatibility with the workpiece.

-Tipo di materiale | Proprietà chiave | Applicazioni ideali |
+| Tipo materiale | Proprietà chiave | Applicazioni ideali |

-Ceramica | Resistenza ad alta temperatura (fino a 1.600 ° C.), bassa espansione termica | Powder metallurgy sintering |
+| Ceramica | Resistenza alle alte temperature (fino a 1.600°C), bassa dilatazione termica | Powder metallurgy sintering |

-Metallo (PER ESEMPIO., alluminio, acciaio inossidabile) | Alta resistenza, resistenza all'usura | Aerospace part assembly, heavy-load holding |
+| Metallo (per esempio., alluminio, acciaio inossidabile) | Alta resistenza, resistenza all'usura | Aerospace part assembly, heavy-load holding |

-Graphite | Eccellente conduttività termica, inerzia chimica | High-precision electronic component processing |
+| Graphite | Eccellente conduttività termica, inerzia chimica | High-precision electronic component processing |

-Palcoscenico 3: 3D Printing Execution
+Stage 3: 3D Printing Execution

-- Altezza strato: 0.1–0,2 mm (per alta precisione)
+- Altezza dello strato: 0.1–0,2 mm (for high precision)

-- Riempire la densità: 50–80% (balances weight and strength)
+- Fill density: 50–80% (balances weight and strength)

-- Printing speed: 30–60 mm/s (avoids layer separation)
+- Printing speed: 30–60mm/s (avoids layer separation)

 - Stampa: Start the 3D printer (FDM for plastics, SLS for metals).
 The printer builds the fixture layer by layer—no molds or tooling needed.

-Palcoscenico 4: Post-elaborazione & Controllo di qualità
+Stage 4: Post-elaborazione & Controllo qualità

-Fare un passo | Scopo | Come farlo |
+| Fare un passo | Scopo | How to Do It |

-Rimuovere le strutture di supporto | Eliminate extra material used during printing | Use pliers for FDM parts; sandblasting for SLS parts |
+| Remove Support Structures | Eliminate extra material used during printing | Use pliers for FDM parts; sandblasting for SLS parts |

-Trattamento superficiale | Improve smoothness and durability | Sand with 200–400 grit sandpaper; polish with a buffer for metal parts |
+| Trattamento superficiale | Improve smoothness and durability | Sand with 200–400 grit sandpaper; polish with a buffer for metal parts |

-Ispezione di qualità | Ensure compliance with design specs | Use a caliper to check dimensions; Usa una macchina di misurazione delle coordinate (CMM) per parti ad alta precisione |
+| Ispezione di qualità | Ensure compliance with design specs | Use a caliper to check dimensions; use a coordinate measuring machine (CMM) for high-precision parts |

 3. Applicazioni chiave: Where 3D Printing Fixtures Shine